elijahcox/American-Airlines-Automated-Flight-Booker/README.md

-# American-Airlines-Automated-Flight-Booker
-#
+# Southwest-Airlines-Automated-Flight-Booker

-#This is a project I've made to automate the booking of flights through
+This is a project I've made to automate the booking of flights through Southwest Airline's website.
-#American Airline's website.